gmottajr/Reusable-LLM-Harness/README.md

 A concrete example came from my work on the **Everykey fingerprint/autofill system**.
 I gave Claude an implementation specification and reviewed the resulting Git diff directly.
-The implementation introduced a **weighted scoring engine** by generalizing from common autofill approaches, even though the existing `ff_field_mappings_v1` storage design already provided the required exact-match mechanism.
+The agent implementation introduced a **weighted scoring engine** by generalizing from common autofill approaches, without let me know about it, even though the existing default map data storage design already provided the required exact-match mechanism.
 The generated code was internally reasonable and the agent reported the implementation as successful, but it was an architectural deviation from the specified design.
 I rejected that